Hey there! Didn’t think I forgot about you, did ya?

 Also, it’s worth noting that this blog already has a pop tart recipe on it, but they’re mini pop-tarts.
 Which are great for snacking, but when you’re looking to feed a crowd for brunch, cutting out mini pop tarts can get pretty dang tedious.
 Enter the Giant Homemade Pop Tart.

-3/4 cups brown sugar & 2 teaspoons ground cinnamon, mixed together
+- 3/4 cups brown sugar + 2 teaspoons cinnamon, mixed together

-To make the crust: In the bowl of a food processor fitted with the S Blade, pulse together flour and sugar.
+In the bowl of a food processor fitted with the S Blade, pulse together flour and sugar.
 Add cubed butter and continue to pulse until butter is evenly distributed – you’re going for very course crumbs here.
 Add water and apple cider vinegar, continue to run on low until dough just comes together.
 Do not over blend – you want some chunks of butter in there!
 Remove dough some food processor, shape into small rectangle and wrap in plastic.
-Chill for at least 30 minutes or up to 3 days.
+Chill for at least 1 hour or up to 3 days in the refrigerator.
+DO NOT skip the chill time or your crust will not be flakey.

-Once chilled, on a floured surface, roll out dough into a large rectangle about 1/8″ thick (I tried to make mine about 12×18, but small is fine!).
+Once chilled, on a floured surface, roll out dough into a large rectangle about 1/8″ thick (I try to make mine about 12×18, but small is fine!).
 Spread brown sugar cinnamon filling out evenly onto 1/2 of the rectangle.
 Fold dough over filling (I used a sharp knife to cut my edges/corner straight) and use a fork to crimp the edges together.
-Brush entire top with melted butter.

 Bake at 375° until golden brown on top and edges are flakey – about 30 minutes.
-Let cool 15 minutes before spreading glaze on top or your glaze will melt into the pop tart.
+Let cool 15 minutes before spreading glaze on top or your glaze will melt into the pop0tart.

 Glaze top of cooled pop tart.
 Slice into sharing size pieces or take a fork straight to the whole giant pop tart.
 Enjoy!